 45. Natural Hair

-Nappy natural hair looks amazing when it has been teased back into a classical single French braid style.
+Nappy natural hair looks amazing when it has been teased back into a classical single French braid for black women.
 Wear with a simple headband for everyday elegance.

 Crown French Braids